sw-development-services/animate-plugin/README.md

 # Animate plugin for Craft CMS 3.x

-This will animate elements using AOS
+This will animate elements using AOS from https://github.com/michalsnik/aos

 ![Screenshot](resources/img/animate-logo.png)

 ## Requirements